seneyu/free-genai-bootcamp-2025/sentence-constructor/claude/Readme.md

 Claude Sonnet 3.5 (2025 Q1)

-I do not have the paid version of Claude.
+I got the paid version of Claude just to try it out for this project.

 ### Prompting Guides